In this article

 Nonspecific markers include:

 Each biomarker testing method has advantages and disadvantages.
-Experts recommend using a combination of tests to confirm the status of a person’s alcohol consumption.
+Experts recommend using a combination of tests to confirm the status of a person’s alcohol intake.